uwarring82/AdvLab_Guide/README.md

 5. **Symmetric Visibility** — If a rule applies to you, you can see it.
 Everyone can see everyone's obligations.
 6. **Correctable Error** — One mistake does not end your participation if you acknowledge it and correct it.

 This document changes rarely.
 It is meant to last for many years.
+It does not inspire, instruct, or persuade.
+It defines what must hold.

 ### Unified Essay